Tuesday, October 22, 2024

 How?

-Their disdain is toward the pretense and hypocrisy among those who claim to believe in God.
+Their disdain is usually toward the pretense and hypocrisy among those who claim to believe in God.
 Yet Christ himself also disdained and even condemned this attitude and behavior.

 Pretense and hypocrisy are far too common among churchgoers.
 But why?